Docs

 Metrics in dashboards

-With metrics, you can skip the configuration of a dashboard metric tile by populating a metric tile's configuration from a metric.
-There are two ways to use metrics to populate metric tiles, the metric can either be linked directly or the metric definition can be copied into a tile.
-Linked metrics will be updated when the metric definition is updated at the project level while copied metrics provide a starting point for building custom dashboard metric tiles that are only updated when the tile itself is modified.
+With metrics, you can skip the configuration of a dashboard metric block by populating a metric block's configuration from a metric.
+There are two ways to use metrics to populate metric blocks, the metric can either be linked directly or the metric definition can be copied into a block.
+Linked metrics will be updated when the metric definition is updated at the project level while copied metrics provide a starting point for building custom dashboard metric blocks that are only updated when the block itself is modified.

 When using metrics in dashboards, follow these steps: